 Benign hypertensive arteriolar nephrosclerosis is progressive renal impairment caused by chronic, poorly controlled hypertension.
 Symptoms and signs of chronic kidney disease may develop (eg, anorexia, nausea, vomiting, pruritus, somnolence or confusion), as may signs of end-organ damage secondary to hypertension.
-Diagnosis is primarily clinical, supported by routine laboratory test findings.
+Diagnosis is primarily clinical, supported by ultrasonography and routine laboratory test findings.
 Treatment is strict BP control and support of renal function.

 Benign hypertensive arteriolar nephrosclerosis results when chronic hypertension damages small blood vessels, glomeruli, renal tubules, and interstitial tissues.
 As a result, progressive chronic kidney disease develops.